std.stdio.readln - multiple declarations

 Function readln

-This can be faster than line =
+This can be faster than line = because you can reuse

 the buffer for each call.
 Note that reusing the buffer means that you